-Co-sleeping has long been throughout history and remains in many cultures globally today the default bedtime arrangement for parents and babies (it is mainly modern western culture that has promoted babies sleep in cribs apart from mom).
-Still, the practice is making a comeback and is on the rise in the U.S., nearly doubling between the 90s and today, with close to 25% of parents claiming to co-sleep with their babies.
+Co-sleeping has been popular throughout history and remains the default bedtime arrangement for parents and babies in many cultures today; it's mainly modern Western culture that has promoted babies sleeping in cribs apart from their parents.
+Still, the practice is making a comeback and is on the rise in the U.S., nearly doubling between the '90s and today, according to a Yale University study published in JAMA, with close to 25 percent of parents saying they co-sleep with their babies.

-In fact, some like Leigh Anne O'Connor, IBCLC, argue co-sleeping actually decreases the likelihood of SIDS when breastfeeding, because "The baby and their breastfeeding parent attune to each other in a specific way when they are breastfeeding.
-The baby picks up the breathing pattern of their parent," said O'Connor.
+In fact, some, like Leigh Anne O'Connor, a board-certified lactation consultant, argue co-sleeping actually decreases the likelihood of SIDS if you are breastfeeding.
+"The baby and their breastfeeding parent attune to each other in a specific way when they are breastfeeding.
+The baby picks up the breathing pattern of their parent," O'Connor tells SheKnows.

-2. Position your bed safely: In addition to what’s on the bed, equally important is what’s near the bed.
-Namely, make sure the bed isn’t up against a surface that your baby could suffocate on.
-Ideally, the bed would be away from all walls and surfaces and the mattress would be positioned on the bed so that it wouldn’t slip.
-And the bigger the bed the better.
-A king size bed means more room for everyone (and less chances of someone rolling over onto baby or baby rolling off the bed).
+In addition to what’s on the bed, equally important is what’s near the bed.
+Namely, make sure the bed isn’t up against a surface your baby could suffocate on.
+Ideally, the bed would be away from all walls and surfaces and the mattress would be positioned on the bed so it wouldn’t slip.
+And the bigger the bed, the better.
+A king-size bed means more room for everyone (and less chances of someone rolling over onto Baby or Baby rolling off the bed).

-3. Dress appropriately: Part of making sure you don’t need heavy blankets or any blankets is ensuring that everyone, not just baby, are dressed warmly enough.
-Opt for long sleeves and pants for yourself and a sleep sack for baby so you don’t have to worry about getting cold in the night.
-Keep the temperature lower at night – ideally in the high 60s – which helps everyone sleep better and prevents overheating.
-Also, if you have long hair, be sure to tie it up; strangely enough, there’s a risk of baby getting entangled in your hair.
+Part of making sure you don’t need heavy blankets or any blankets is ensuring that everyone, not just the baby, is dressed warmly enough.
+Opt for long sleeves and pants for yourself and a sleep sack for baby so you don’t have to worry about anyone getting cold in the night.
+Keep the temperature lower at night — ideally in the high 60s — which helps everyone sleep better and prevents overheating.
+Also, if you have long hair, be sure to tie it up; strangely enough, there’s a risk of the baby getting entangled in your hair.

-4. Keep yourself in check: There are a good number of preventable deaths from co-sleeping caused by parents who were drinking and/or smoking.
-Do not sleep with your baby after drinking – even one glass of wine can impair your senses and increase the likelihood that you could hurt baby.
+There are a good number of preventable deaths from co-sleeping caused by parents who were drinking and/or smoking.
+Do not sleep with your baby after drinking — even one glass of wine can impair your senses and increase the likelihood you could hurt baby.
 The same holds true for smoking or if you take medication that could make you drowsy.

-5. Consider compromise options: Maybe you don’t want baby in a crib in another room, but you’re too worried about sleeping in the same bed.
-There are options like bassinets that attach to the bed and even ones that go in the bed so baby feels close but there’s a protective layer separating you.
-This could serve as a happy medium if you too concerned about the risks of co-sleeping.
+Maybe you don’t want Baby in a crib in another room, but you’re too worried about sleeping in the same bed.
+There are options like bassinets that attach to the bed and even ones that go in the bed so the baby feels close but there’s a protective layer separating you.
+This could serve as a happy medium if you are too concerned about the risks of co-sleeping.

 Co-sleeping is not without its challenges, but many believe the benefits outweigh the risks.
 Just be sure to follow these guidelines and do everything in your power to ensure that your little one has a safe slumber.